-Today’s post is a 9-day Scottish Highlands tour by Katie from Best Scottish Tours.
-This is such an epic Scotland itinerary and it’s got my wanting to book a campervan and hit the road!
+Today’s post is a 9 day Scotland itinerary if you want to see the best of the Scottish Highlands by Katie from Best Scottish Tours.
+This is such an epic Scotland itinerary and it’s got me wanting to book a campervan and hit the road!

-You’re planning your Scottish adventure and you’re researching all the top places to visit… and it’s totally overwhelming!
+You’re planning to spend 9 days in Scotland and you’re researching all the top places to visit… and it’s totally overwhelming!
 There is so much to see in Scotland; ruined castles and royal residences; tiny fishing villages and remote beaches; rugged mountains and glistening lochs.

 Over the past few years I’ve made it my mission to explore every little town and climb to the top of every mountain in our beautiful country.
 For those of you a little shorter on time, here is a varied Scottish highlands tour that will let you experience the very best of Scotland in 9 days.